loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 )<linear_rules>

 How would we derive terms that use a variable twice, or perhaps a term that does not use a variable?
-Linear logic, and in turn linear types, solves this issue using _exponentials_.
+Linear logic, and in turn linear types, solves this using _exponentials_.
 Exponentials introduce an explicit way to duplicate and discard variables.
 The rules for exponentials are shown in @exponential_rules.